fledge-iot/fledge-south-s2opcua/docs/index.rst

      - *Single asset*: A single asset will be created with all the Variables read from the OPC UA server as datapoints within that asset.
 The asset name will be taken from the *Asset Name* configuration item.
 The datapoint name will be the Browse Name or Node Id of the OPC UA Variable.

-  - **Datapoint name**: The OPC UA Variable property to use as the Datapoint name.
+  - **Datapoint Name**: The OPC UA Variable property to use as the Datapoint name.
 Options are *Browse Name* (default) and *Node Id*.

 Handling Duplicate Browse Names
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Duplicate Browse Names are not an issue if the *Datapoint name* configuration is set to *Node Id* because Node Ids are always unique within the OPC UA Server's Address Space.
+Duplicate Browse Names are not an issue if the *Datapoint Name* configuration is set to *Node Id* because Node Ids are always unique within the OPC UA Server's Address Space.

-If the *Datapoint name* configuration is set to *Browse Name*, however, the plugin uses the Browse Names of the OPC UA Variables to name the datapoints within an asset.
+If the *Datapoint Name* configuration is set to *Browse Name*, however, the plugin uses the Browse Names of the OPC UA Variables to name the datapoints within an asset.
 There is no requirement that the Browse Names be unique.
 The plugin resolves this by detecting duplicate Browse Names.
 If duplicates are found, the Node Id is appended to each Browse Name to create a unique datapoint name.